 When we spoke, he had already interviewed many speakers and was working on the ‘infrastructure’ of the launch (landing pages, sales pages, email sequences, etc.).
-Based on where he was at, I suggested he set the date for his event about 4 months in the future.
+Based on where he was at, I suggested he set the date for his event about 3 to 4 months in the future.
 While he had a good start on everything, it was clear to me all the ‘little things’ he still had to do would add up, and as a solopreneur, I wanted him to have the time to do it right.
 He agreed.

 In the end, while he was able to launch in 30 days, 90% of his speakers did not promote.
 Because of the rushed timeline, he didn’t have time to set up a paid traffic campaign, nor prepare his upsell and downsell sequences (all of which contribute to the financial success of a summit).

 I share this story because:

-- It’s easy to screw up a virtual summit.
+- It’s easy to mess up a virtual summit.
 The fastest way to fail is by launching too soon or by setting a timeline that is too aggressive.

 - Just because you think you can get everything done ‘just in time’ does not mean you should.
 Even if you’re hurting for cash flow, better to take more time and do it right, then try to speed things up and blow a great opportunity.

 So I implore you: don’t be like Joffrey.
-Instead:
+Do this instead: